Frequently Asked Questions About Reconstructive Transplantation

 - Repair of tendons and nerves

 How many hand transplants have been performed in the United States and worldwide?

 Who is on the UPMC Reconstructive Transplant team?

 Who can participate in the UPMC hand transplant study?

 Rejection refers to the body’s immune response towards the newly transplanted hand.

 Believing the tissues to be “foreign,” the body’s natural response is to attack.
 This can occur within days to months after transplant.

-For both face and hand transplants, rejection:
+For hand transplants, rejection:

 - Almost always appears first in the skin, anywhere on the transplant